New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

 This is particularly beneficial when you consider the rising gas prices in the UK at present and also the increasing new boiler cost.

-In fact, did you know that over the past three years gas prices have increased by a monumental 140 per cent?
+Did you know that over the past three years, gas prices have increased by a monumental 140%?

 Whilst we cannot do anything to stop these rising prices, you can control how much you pay by opting for a Grade A boiler.

 This switch will play a major role in reducing your energy bills.

 Getting a new boiler deal is paramount to your happiness.
 That’s why at Boiler Central we make getting a new boiler quick and easy.